MHovenkamp/DECO/README.md

 ## Introduction

 Welcome to the Github page for the social robot under 50 euros.
 This robot is the result of a student project by the name PINNO, personal innovation project.
-Thsi robot is to be possibly used by the minor social robotics from Hoheschool Utrecht.
+Thsi robot is to be possibly used by the minor social robotics from Hogeschool Utrecht.

 ## What can the robot do?